Skip to Content

 Sustainability

-Future-Proofing Innovation roundtable series – Consumer Products, Retail, Distribution (CPRD)
+Future-proofing innovation roundtable series – Consumer Products, Retail, Distribution (CPRD)

 Future-proofing Innovation is a series of roundtable conversations hosted by Capgemini sustainability and business experts who invite clients, partners, academics, and influencers to discuss the general topic of sustainability in innovation.